Recently updated on November 30th, 2024 at 11:18 am

 Representation: Indian main character, Sapphic wlw romance, Lesbian main characters

-Malini has been imprisoned by her dictator brother and spends her days isolated in Hirana, an ancient temple.
+Malini’s dictator brother has imprisoned her, and she spends her days isolated in Hirana, an ancient temple.

 Priya, a maidservant, makes the treacherous journey to the top of Hirana every night.